The Overlooked Importance of Heading Tags for SEO

 As with all other aspects of technical SEO, keyword stuffing is never a good idea.
 The same goes for heading tags, as including unnecessary keywords can lead to Google penalties, and a lower ranking in the SERP.

 “Don’t get too dug down into all of these details and variations and instead try to find a way to make it easy for people and for scripts to understand the content and kind of the context of things on your pages.”

-In summary, header tags help Google crawl your page, but more importantly, they help readers skim through your content.
+In summary, header tags help the SEO value of your site by making it easier for Google crawl your page, but more importantly, they help readers skim through your content.
 The result is lower bounce rates and better writing.
 We often overcomplicate SEO when we should focus on creating good quality content that people want to read.
 The same goes for header tags.